Frequently asked questions on the ARC online facility

-If Log-On Account details are lost, the Accountable Manager must contact Applications and Approvals Department via email and request that they are re-issued.
+If Log-On Account details are lost, the Accountable Manager must contact the CAA via email and request that they are re-issued.

 5. What do I do if I've lost or forgotten my password?

-As above, Applications and Approvals Department can re-issue a password upon email request from the Accountable manager.
+As above, the CAA can re-issue a password upon email request from the Accountable manager.